-The number of Top 10 Percent students from small high schools or low-sending high schools was relatively small, as illustrated in Figure 12, where the vertical scale is the same as that in Figure 10.6 The numbers of those enrollees increased at Texas A&M University and the other public universities, but not at UT Austin.
-This lack of increase may be an indication that the restriction of top high school graduates to 7% or 6% at UT Austin in recent years may be limiting representation from small and low-sending high schools.
+The number of Top 10 Percent students from small high schools or low-sending high schools was relatively small, as illustrated in Figure 12, where the vertical scale is the same as that in Figure 10.6 The numbers of those enrollees increased at Texas A&M University and the other public universities.
+While the number of Top 10 Percent enrollees from low-sending high schools increased slightly at UT-Austin, the number of enrollees from small high schools declined.